sonnet115/iTour/README.md

 ## Impact

-- The platform significantly improved the user experience for tourists by providing a one-stop solution for finding and booking accommodations, exploring nearby attractions, and obtaining real-time directions.
+- This project was completed as part of my university coursework and received a commendable grade, showcasing my proficiency in web development and problem-solving skills.
+The platform significantly improved the user experience for tourists by providing a one-stop solution for finding and booking accommodations, exploring nearby attractions, and obtaining real-time directions.